 The sun has finally put his hat on, for the first time in a while.
 I love the sun, giver of all life, etc. but what I don’t love is my monitor being obscured by reflections of what is going on behind me.
-I would love to work outside in the sun with a laptop but I would be spending all my time trying not to look at reflections.
+I’m just trying to be a freelance web designer in London – I would love to work outside in the sun with a laptop but I would be spending all my time trying not to look at reflections.

 My friend asked me how he could work with his computer outside in the blazing sun.
 This post is dedicated to him and my friends who used use super size bath towels to put over their heads and monitors to stop the glare while playing computer games in the midday sun.